Officials release photos of missing Alabama inmate and corrections officer, including what she could look like with dark hair

 "Go ahead and end it now.
 Get to a phone, call 911, turn yourself in and help us get Casey White back behind bars because you know that's where he's going to eventually end up."

-Correction: Due to incorrect information from the sheriff, an earlier version of this story inaccurately described Vicky White's interactions with Casey White while he was in state prison.
-They were in contact by phone, but Vicky White did not visit Casey White in prison, according to a statement from Sheriff Rick Singleton.

-A previous version of this story had an outdated value for Vicky White's home; the most recent value was $235,600.
-The previous version also gave an incorrect location for Rogersville; it is in Lauderdale County.
+Correction: Due to incorrect information from the sheriff, an earlier version of this story inaccurately described Vicky White's interactions with Casey White while he was in state prison; they were in contact by phone, but Vicky White did not visit Casey White in prison, according to a statement from Sheriff Rick Singleton.
+The story had an outdated value for Vicky White's home; the most recent value was $235,600.
+It also gave an incorrect location for Rogersville; it is in Lauderdale County.
+And it gave the wrong age for Connie Ridgeway; she was 59 when she died.

 The-CNN-Wire